Mingcong Pan

 Working Papers

-Political Preferences in the Shadow of Authoritarian Backsliding. (with Shane Xuan and Yiqing Xu)
+Political Preferences amid Weakening Institutional Constraints under Authoritarianism. (with Shane Xuan and Yiqing Xu)

 Swing with the State: Preference Falsification and Public Support for Policies under Authoritarianism. (with Marshall Mo and Yiqing Xu)